-Being in a state of gratitude brings more goodness to your life
+1. Being in a state of gratitude brings more goodness to your life.

 Being in a state of gratitude helps bring more good things into your life for you to be grateful for.
 Just as constantly focusing on the things you don’t have will bring only discontent and negativity into your life.

-Being grateful will always help to make you happy.
+Being grateful will always help you be happy.
 It’s inherent within the emotion.
 But happiness will not always make you grateful.
 Being happy in the present moment means being grateful for what you have, not necessarily that you want more of it.

 When you’re grateful for what you have and are happy and present, you never need more than what you already have.

-Being grateful keeps you from taking things for granted
+4. Being grateful keeps you from taking things for granted.

 When you are in a state of gratitude it is much more difficult to take things for granted.
 One of the biggest differences between privilege and entitlement is gratitude.